EMIRATES TEAM NEW ZEALAND FIRST TO SAIL THE NEW AC75

 If you wish to take part, log in or register as a Driver

-The NZPBA is the governing body in New Zealand for circuit power boat racing.
+The nzpba is the governing body in new zealand for circuit power boat racing..

 The NZPBA is affiliated to the New Zealand Power Boat Federation Inc. who are in turn affiliated to the world governing body the UIM (Union International Motonautique).

-Here in NZ we race many types of craft on oval or triangular left hand turn tracks which range in overall length of between 1 and 2 kilometers.
+ere in NZ we race many types of craft on oval or triangular left hand turn tracks which range in overall length of between 1 and 2 kilometers.
 Our courses are on New Zealand’s many inland waterways, lakes, rivers and sheltered harbours.

 Circuit racing boats include Hydroplanes, Racing Runabouts, V-Bottoms and Tunnel Boats.
 They range in size and speed from ten (10) foot long with a top speed of 60 kph boats through to the big GP Hydroplanes that are seven (7) metres in length and capable of speeds of over 250kph.